-If you’re thinking of buying back assets from your liquidated company, it’s important to consider the timing of the purchase.
+Timing is important to consider if you’re thinking of buying back assets from your liquidated company.
 If you buy assets from the business before a liquidator is appointed, it’s highly likely to be viewed as a transaction that has worsened the position of creditors.

 The purchase must be controlled by the liquidator, who will ensure a fair market value has been placed on the assets in question.
 With creditors’ interests first and foremost, the liquidator must realise the highest returns possible and not sell the assets at undervalue.

 So although you can buy back assets during or after your company’s liquidation as long as the transaction is overseen by the office-holder, you shouldn’t purchase any assets of your failing company prior to the liquidator’s appointment.